-My name is Chase Thomas, and I’m the Founder & Publisher of SRM here on Substack and the host of The Chase Thomas Podcast.
+My name is Chase Thomas, and I’m the Founder & Publisher of SRM and the host of The Chase Thomas Podcast.

 You Should Listen to Sports Podcasts: 15 You’ll Probably Love